 The Divine Speech attempts share the linguistic miracles using the English language.
 There are more than 6000 sentences in the Quran and each and every sentence contains at least one or a series of linguistic wonder, from word precision, sentence structure , symmetry and many more.

 An example is the second chapter of the Quran Al baqarah which has 286 sentence.
 The amazing thing is the word Wasath which can be loosely translated to mean ‘middle’ or ‘balance’.
-Guess where does exactly the word appear in the Chapter, in 143th sentence which is right in the middle.
+Guess where does exactly the word appear in the Surah?
+In the 143th sentence which is right in the middle.
 This is the least astonishing wonder of the Quran.

 The best thing about Divine Speech is it explaining the linguistic marvel of a chapter that every Muslim reads 17 times a day in their 5 daily prayers.
 And that chapter is Al-fatihah.
 This is very generous because to learn the Tafsir of Al-fatihah I can take you weeks but with Divine speech you’ll five daily prayers will have the life that it should.
 It will help you in your concentration because you can appreciate the beauty of what you are reciting.